 The next Lilies to flower are the Martagons (Lilium martagon), also known as Turk's Cap Lilies.
 Growing up to 4 feet (1.2 m) tall, they have dainty, 3-inch (7.5 cm) flowers with petals that curve backward (recurved) and up to 20 blooms on each stem.
 All Turk's Cap Lilies are hardy in zones 3 to 9.

 Midsummer brings the flowers of Trumpet Lilies.
 These beautiful bloomers are named for their trumpet-shaped flowers, and all are hardy in zones 5 to 9.

 Tiger Lilies (Lilium lancifolium) stand up to 4 feet (1.2 m) tall and have large, freckled, pendulous blooms with recurved petals.
 Tiger Lilies are very hardy (zones 3 to 9) and will multiply to form large clumps over the years.
 They are happy almost anywhere, producing a dozen or more flowers on each stem.
-Colors are typically in the warm range, from golden yellow through orange and into reds.
+Colors are typically warm, from golden yellow through orange and into reds.

 Rubrum Lilies (Lilium speciosum var. rubrum) resemble the Tiger Lilies because they also have recurved petals.
 However, the color range is cool—from white to deep pink — and the blooms are sweetly fragrant.

 The season ends with a bang when the Oriental Lilies start to bloom.
 Intensely fragrant, with huge, flat blossoms that can be up to 10 inches (25 cm) across, Oriental Lilies are fabulous in the garden or a vase.
 Intensive breeding efforts have widened the range of colors.
 A new relative of the Oriental Lily is something called the Oriental Trumpet Lily, a hybrid created from Trumpet Lilies and Oriental Lilies.
 The result has the best qualities of its parents: upward-facing blooms and intense fragrance.

 Planting and Care

 Though Lilies look like they'd be fussy plants, they are very easy to grow.
 They're not particular about soil type or pH, and they grow well in full sun, part sun, dappled shade, and even light shade.